No gambling data for NCAA tourney broadcasts

 Las Vegas has hosted conference tournaments since the late 1990s without any reported sports betting scandals.

 "It wasn't that long ago when people said, 'Hey, would a sports team make it in Vegas?'"
-Scott Butera, president of Interactive Gaming at MGM Resorts International, told ESPN.
-"And you look at the [Vegas] Knights and the [Las Vegas] Raiders, and these repeat tournaments we have, the answer is a resounding 'yes.'"
+Scott Butera, president of interactive gaming at MGM Resorts International, told ESPN.
+"And you look at the [Vegas Golden] Knights and the [Las Vegas] Raiders, and these repeat tournaments we have, the answer is a resounding 'yes.'"

 This year, nine men's college basketball conference tournaments are taking place in states with legal betting markets, five outside of Nevada.
 The Big Ten tournament tips off Wednesday at Bankers Life Fieldhouse, a five-minute walk from the nearest sportsbook and a seven-minute cab ride from NCAA headquarters in Indianapolis.